zrudzionis/books/practical-object-oriented-design/managing-dependencies.md

 * Isolate instance creation
 * Isolate vulnerable external messages
 #### Remove Argument-Order Dependencies
+If you use duck typing you pass object to method and then method send message to that object.
+Using keyword arguments is like duck typing but for data.

 * Use keyword arguments instead of positional ones
 * Explicitly define defaults
 * Use wrapping method to isolate external dependencies